MarkGravestock/MarkGravestock.TestTools/ReadMe.md

 #### Assertion

-These libraries help with [State Verification](http://xunitpatterns.com/State%20Verification.html), working with [Direct Inputs](http://xunitpatterns.com/direct%20input.html) and [Direct Outputs](http://xunitpatterns.com/direct%20output.html) of the SUT.
+These libraries help with [State Verification](http://xunitpatterns.com/State%20Verification.html), verifying the [Direct Outputs](http://xunitpatterns.com/direct%20output.html) of the SUT.

 My preference is for a library that makes assertions expressive and provides good diagnostics.
 I quite like a fluent API that is discoverable.